 Expressing Motherhood is the stage show that has been showcasing people sharing their stories about motherhood onstage since 2008.

-Since NYC, it has gone to cities all over the nation such as Boston, Chicago, Sioux Falls, San Francisco, Santa Barbara, Louisville and The South Bay.
-The show is also on Spotify & has been watched at homes across the country via their DVDs and live-streamed shows.
+Since NYC, Expressing Motherhood has gone to cities all over the nation such as Boston, Chicago, Sioux Falls, San Francisco, Santa Barbara, Louisville and Portland.
+The show is also on Spotify & has been watched at homes across the country via DVDs and live-streamed shows.

-The show was built for the non-famous, non-published, the person dying to get out and express themselves.
+The show was built for the non-famous, non-published, and people dying to get out and express themselves.
 The first person cast was a gay father.
-The cast consists of around 10 people, each time the cast changes.
-People submit their stories and the stories are chosen based on the power of their stories.
+The average cast consists of ten people, and for each show the cast changes.
+People submit their stories and performers are chosen based on the power of their stories.

-The show is going into its 10th season beginning in 2016.
-Around 8,000 seats have been filled to see the show, 200 people have performed in it and countless spirits filled because of it.
+The show is going into its 11th season in 2017.
+To date, over 8,000 seats have been filled to see the show, 200 people have performed in it, and countless spirits filled because of it.

 Lindsay Kavet: Co-Creator/Director/Producer

 She was born in Los Angeles and was moved around the country with her family(corporate brat) spending most of her years in South Dakota and Iowa.
 She is now back in Los Angeles raising her kids in this complex, creative, maddening city she calls home.